Onyx47/Space-Engineers-Scripts/Lessons/Lesson 1/README.md

 You can download MDK [here](https://github.com/malware-dev/MDK-SE/releases) and Malware's awesome wiki [here](https://github.com/malware-dev/MDK-SE/wiki)

 You can find me on [Tiamat](https://discord.gg/bGqrxNwv) Discord server.
+Futher lessons will be streamed on my [Twitch](https://www.twitch.tv/onyxblackstone) and will be announced on Tiamat Discord.

 Happy coding!